crukedsh/eudyptula/task05/README.md

 2. `modinfo hello.ko` to display the module info.
 3. `insmod hello.ko` to install the module.
 4. `lsmod | grep hello` to verify whether the module has been properly installed.
-5. `dmesg` to display messages of kernel ring buffer.
+5. `dmesg -wH` to display messages of kernel ring buffer.
 6. Plug in and out a USB keyboard and monitor the output of `dmesg`.
 7. `rmmod hello` to remove the module.
 8. `lsmod | grep hello` to verify whether the module has been properly removed.